-It is all too easy following success in any endeavour to become complacent.
-The feeling of superiority in triumph is a dangerous one if not tempered with an equal measure of self-reflection, improvement and continued diligence.
+In the event of a win, it is all too easy to become complacent.
+The feeling of superiority in triumph is a dangerous one if not tempered with an equal measure of self-reflection, improvement, and continued diligence.

 In bid management, success in one tender does not guarantee success in another.
 A significant amount of work must always be applied in researching the buyer, scoping out the competition and formulating as bespoke a solution as possible.
 If you go into your next bid with too much confidence, you may tend to focus less on this sort of research.

 You may for example decide to submit the same pricing schedule again without considering whether it is competitive enough.
 Just because it won you the contract last time does not guarantee that it will do again.
 Treat every bid equally and with equal significance.